LeeSteg/privatebebo/_posts/2019-04-01-HUDComponents.md

 Because the compass is often used in the first-person and third-person POVs in an Open World scenario, place this component in the top center of the screen.

-The following examples illustrate how the compass can be used in various types of games
+The following examples illustrate how the **Compass component** can be used in various types of games

 ![HUD Compass genre placement](/privatebebomalaka/img/Compass_HUD_Genres.gif)